kkartas/ETLForge/paper/paper.md

 Extract, Transform, Load (ETL) pipelines are critical components of modern data infrastructure, responsible for moving and transforming data between systems.
 However, testing these pipelines presents significant challenges: production data may be sensitive, incomplete, or unavailable during development; generating realistic test datasets manually is time-consuming and error-prone; and validating pipeline outputs against expected schemas requires repetitive manual work [@Kimball2013].

-`ETLTest` addresses these challenges by providing a comprehensive Python framework for synthetic test data generation and automated ETL output validation.
+`ETLForge` addresses these challenges by providing a comprehensive Python framework for synthetic test data generation and automated ETL output validation.
 The framework enables data engineers and scientists to create realistic test datasets based on declarative schema definitions and automatically validate data quality against those schemas, significantly improving the reliability and maintainability of ETL pipelines.

 # Statement of need